 Figure 6.1 shows time series of tropospheric NO2 VCDs derived from MAX-DOAS for the model ENSEMBLE.
-The magnitude of VCDs from the measurements for De Bilt and Uccle is reproduced by the models, an underestimation is found for Athens.
-The underestimation for Athens may be related to problems in simulating vertical transport of pollution within the boundary layer, as the instrument is placed on a small hillside above the city centre and the comparisons for Athens are therefore representative for altitudes larger than approximately 500 m above sea level.
+The magnitude of VCDs from the measurements for De Bilt and Bremen is reproduced by the models, an understimation is found for Athens.
+The underestimation for Athens may be related to problems in simulating vertical transport of pollution within the boundary layer, as the instrument is placed on a small hillside above the city centre and the comparisons for Athens are therefore representative for altitudes larger than approximately 500 m absl.
 The retrievals show a larger variability of values compared to the models.
 Measurements and simulations don't agree very well for some of the time steps investigated.
 The models underestimate some of the larger NO2 values inside individual pollution plumes.
 Models may fail to reproduce these peaks due to errors in NOx emissions, transport of NO2 towards the stations and chemistry.

 Figure 6.1.
-Time series of tropospheric NO2 VCDs [1015 molec. cm-2] from (black circles) MAX-DOAS and (red circles) the ENSEMBLE forecasts for (from top to bottom) De Bilt, Bremen, Athens.).
+Time series of tropospheric NO2 VCDs $[10^{15} \text{ molec. cm}^{-2}]$ from (black circles) MAX-DOAS and (red circles) the ENSEMBLE forecasts for (from top to bottom) De Bilt, Bremen, Athens.).
 Model results were calculated by multiplying NO2 partial columns with averaging kernels for each observation layer followed by summing up resulting values in the vertical.
 Model data was interpolated to the averaging kernel layer altitudes prior to calculation of VCDs.
-Time period: July 2019 - May 2020.
+Time period: June - August 2020.
+The MAX-DOAS instrument in Athens was not working correctly in August 2020 and measurements are therefore not available for this month.

 Table 6.1.
 Overview of MAX-DOAS station data used for validation of regional air quality model simulations.
-The time period covered in this report is July 2019 to March 2020.
+The time period covered in this report is July 2019 to August 2020.

-Station Latitude, longitude Altitude above sea level Institution Quantity Character Bremen (Germany) 53.106°N, 8.86°E 21 m IUP-UB column urban De Bilt (Netherlands) 52.1° N , 5.18° E 23 m KNMI column urban Athens (Greece) 38° N , 23.7° E 527 m IUP-UB column urban
+Station Latitude, longitude Altitude above sea level Institution Quantity Character Bremen (Germany) 53.106°N, 8.86°E 21 m IUP-UB column urban De Bilt (Netherlands) 52.1° N, 5.18° E 23 m KNMI column urban Athens (Greece) 38° N, 23.7° E 527 m IUP-UB column urban

 Figure 6.2 shows comparisons of diurnal cycles.
-Again, the mean column amounts of the ensemble are comparable for De Bilt and Uccle, but values are generally underestimated in Athens.
-Although larger differences are found depending on the regional model, the model ensemble performs much better than CAMS-global for all stations, CAMS-global is negatively biased.
-Some regional models show different variations from one hour to another especially during the morning for Bremen, where rush hour peaks simulated by the models are not confirmed by the retrievals.
-This may be related to different photochemistry, scaling of emissions in time or vertical distribution of NO2 and errors in simulating pollution transport towards the station.
+Again, the mean column amounts of the ENSEMBLE are comparable for De Bilt and Uccle, but values are generally underestimated in Athens.
+Although larger differences are found depending on the regional model, the model ENSEMBLE performs much better than CAMS-global for all stations, CAMS-global is negatively biased.
+Some regional models show different variations from one hour to another.
+The afternoon peak observed by MAX-DOAS for De Bilt is not reproduced by all models.
+This may be related to inadequate photochemistry, scaling of emissions in time or vertical distribution of NO2 and errors in simulating pollution transport towards the station.

 Comparisons of weekly cycles are shown in Figure 6.3.
 Weekly cycles are underestimated by all regional models, with a stronger decrease of NO2 columns from workdays towards the weekend retrieved by MAX-DOAS for all urban stations.
-CAMS-global fails to reproduce weekly cycles, with no reduction in the NO2 columns visible towards the weekend.
+CAMS-global mainly fails to reproduce weekly cycles, with no reduction in the NO2 columns visible towards the weekend.
 Note that some variations of values from one day to another may just be coincidence due to data sampling.
+Large variability is found between the Monday averages by the individual regional models for Athens and De Bilt.